dreamcatcher-tech/network/Inbox/2023-03-26 2143 Use approot as pool.md

 >[!danger] Depends:

-Roll tension up the tree, and use the
+Roll tension up the tree, and use the top level approot as the pool queue.
+Gives rapid recovery.
+Suspect @rexmondo suggested this a few months back.